AliElneklawy/OS-project-pintOS/Design documents/project 1.md

 ## ** Data structures **

-1- In `thread.h`: added to attributes.
+1- In `thread.h`:
+  * Added to attributes to the thread struct.
+    - `nice`: determines how nice the thread is.
+    - `recent_cpu`: measures the amount of time the thread spent on using the cpu.

   ```
   struct thread{